Sustainable Pet Trade Certification Standard

 |Standard Development Group||Stakeholder Mapping being carried out|

-The Indian pet market is now $800-million-plus industry, and is expected to register strong double-digit retail value growth in the coming years.
+The Indian pet market is now an $800-million-plus industry and is expected to register strong double-digit retail value growth in the coming years.

-A pet serves as a companion animal to us humans and owning a pet has been turning to a growing culture all over the world.
+A pet serves as a companion animal to us humans and owning a pet has been turning into a growing culture all over the world.
 As a result, the pet trade has become a big business throughout the world, including in India.
-Although keeping a pet has got its positive aspects, there are many negative effects that cannot be left unseen and ignored.
+Although keeping a pet has got its positive aspects, many negative effects cannot be left unseen and ignored.

 Some of these negative aspects that need to be discussed and worked upon for sustainable pet trade are as follows: